hendaoui/px-react-course/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Current behavior**
+A clear and concise description of what you expected to happen.

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
  - App Version [e.g. 22]

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.